B-Malikk/Project-PAD/docs/BasicAwareness.md

 This method sets the engagement mode.

 __Parameters__
-- *self* - a method that can be used to access the attributes that are initialised.
 - *mode* - a method that allows the engagement mode a wider range of behaviors such as "Unengaged", "FullyEngaged" and "SemiEngaged".

 ### pausAwareness(*self*)
 Manually pauses ALBasicAwareness.

-__Parameters__
-- *self* - a method that can be used to access the attributes that are initialised.

 ### resumeAwareness(*self*)
 Manually resumes ALBasicAwareness.

-__Parameters__
-- *self* - a method that can be used to access the attributes that are initialised.